contacts-butlers/android-contacts-butlers/README.md

 ## Powered by the Android Contacts, Reborn Library

-This app is powered by the [Android Contacts, Reborn library](https://github.com/vestrel00/contacts-android), which made contacts management like a walk in the park =)
+This app is powered by the [Android Contacts, Reborn library](https://github.com/vestrel00/contacts-android), which makes contacts management like a walk in the park =)

 ![Contacts, Reborn Banner](/powered-by-banner.png)